danolivo/pargres/README.md

 # pargres
-Extension on PostgreSQL for parallel query execution
+[Prototype] Extension on PostgreSQL for parallel query execution in shared-nothing hardware architectures.